apache/skywalking/docs/en/setup/backend/backend-graalvm.md

-# How to use SkyWalking with GraalVM native-image (Experimental)
+# GraalVM native-image for SkyWalking (Experimental)

 ## Native-Image
 Native Image is a technology to ahead-of-time compile Java code to a standalone executable, called a native image.